Skip to main content

 Dans cette ressource

 Croup is the most common cause of upper airway obstruction in children.
 It is characterized by acute onset of barky cough +/- stridor.
 The typical age of presentation is between 6 months and 5 years with a peak around 2 years.
-Consider other causes of upper airway obstruction such as bacterial tracheitis, epiglottitis and retropharyngeal abscess in children presenting with severe symptoms and a transient or lack of response to croup treatment.
+In children with severe symptoms, poor or

-• Minimize interaction and place the child in a position of comfort (e.g., caregiver’s lap), as agitation can precipitate significant respiratory distress.
+• Minimize interaction and place the child in a position of comfort (e.g., caregiver’s lap) in a quiet environment, as agitation can precipitate significant respiratory distress.